Drift (geology)

-In the United Kingdom, drift is also applied as a general term for all surficial, unconsolidated, rock debris and sediment that is moved from one place to accumulate in another and mapped separately or otherwise diffrerentiated from underlying bedrock.
+In the United Kingdom, drift is also applied as a general term for all surficial, unconsolidated, rock debris and sediment that is moved from one place to accumulate in another and mapped separately or otherwise differentiated from underlying bedrock.
 In this usage, drift includes a wide variety of deposits, e.g. loess, glacial till, river deposits, colluvium, and so forth, of Quaternary age.
 However, this term is most commonly used to specifically describe glacial deposits.

 Etymology

 In 1839, geologist Roderick Murchison introduced the term drift to describe unconsolidated surficial sediments previously called diluvium.
 The term drift refers to the drift hypothesis proposed by Charles Lyell, as influenced by contemporary polar research, that these sediments had been transported by sea ice and icebergs drifting in marine currents.
 The drift hypothesis further proposed that these sediments had been released as the ice melted, to fall and accumulate on the sea floor in comparatively recent times, e.g. during the Quaternary Period.
 This term continued to be used long after the drift hypothesis had been abandoned in favor of the glacial theory.